Jean-Pierre Aumont: Personal life

 In 1955, Aumont was dating Grace Kelly at the time she first met Prince Rainier III of Monaco.

 In 1956, Aumont married Italian actress Marisa Pavan.
-The couple starred in one film together, John Paul Jones (1959), in which Pavan played the romantic interest of the lead, while Aumont appears as King Louis XVI.
+The couple starred in John Paul Jones (1959), in which Pavan played the romantic interest of the lead, and Aumont appears as King Louis XVI.
 They divorced, but later remarried and remained together until his death.
 Aumont and Pavan had two sons, Jean-Claude and Patrick.

 Death

-Jean-Pierre Aumont died in 2001 of a heart attack in Gassin, France, aged 90, and was cremated.
+Jean-Pierre Aumont died 30 January 2001 of a heart attack in Gassin, France, aged 90, and was cremated.